 Better Eating Habits

-As anyone who has ever experienced dental pain can attest to, how you chew can be affected by your dental health.
+Anyone who has ever experienced dental pain can attest to the fact that how you chew can be affected by your dental health.
 Something as minor as tooth sensitivity or gum tenderness and inflammation can change the way your pet eats.

 Pets who refuse to eat hard foods or treats may begin to show an interest in kibble or natural chews.
 All of these can be signs of improved dental health.